theeedu/theeedu/README.md

 - 🔥 DevOps / SRE

-- 🔭 I’m currently working at in search of opportunity
+- 🔭 I’m currently working at in Getrak

 <br><br>